 On January 30, 2020, the World Health Organization declared a Public Health Emergency of International Concern (PHEIC) over what would quickly become known as SARS-CoV-2 or COVID-19.
 This emergency status was officially ended in the United States in May 2023 amidst much dissent and debate.
-Although emergency conditions resulting from COVID-19 will likely wax and wane over the coming years, there is good reason to think that the incidence of severe global pandemics will increase over the next century, as will declarations of emergency calls for urgent action, but it just as urgently demands careful reflection.
+Although emergency conditions resulting from COVID-19 will likely wax and wane over the coming years, there is good reason to think that the incidence of severe global pandemics will increase over the next century, as will declarations of emergency (Curseu et al. 2009; The Lancet Planetary Health 2021).
+The declaration of an emergency calls for urgent action, but it just as urgently demands careful reflection.
 Official "emergency" status licenses unparalleled executive intervention, completely reorganizing the lives of those who live under its decree.
 Such official recognition, however, is heavily dependent on the social context in and from which the emergency arises.
 Highlighting which circumstances rise to the level of an official emergency clarifies our reigning assumptions about what threshold of active harm-and in relation to which groups of people-demands immediate intervention.